jads-nl/data-science-foundation-in-python/_sources/islr/exercises.md

 # Exercises

-Example solutions in Python to the exercises are provided in the following section.
+Example solutions to the exercises are provided in the following section.